Carry Tall Items High and Low

 If you ever have to maneuver a couch down a hallway and through a door, you may find it almost impossible to carry it horizontally and make the turn into the room.
 Before you enter the hallway, place the couch on its end and slide it to the doorway.
-You'll almost always be able to hook it (see the 2nd tip above) through the door.
+You'll almost always be able to hook it through the door.
 If it's a bit taller than the door opening, start the top away from the door and gain several inches of clearance.

 You can buy furniture slides in many shapes and sizes at home centers and online.
 It's also easy to make your own sliders from plastic container covers, Frisbees, bedspreads, moving blankets, towels and carpet remnants.
 Use hard plastic sliders for carpeting, and soft, padded sliders for hard flooring.

 Here's an easier way to carry a mattress: Make a simple rope sling that will give you and your helper a lot more control.
-Thread the rope through the mattress handles and attach your grips as shown.
+Thread the rope through the mattress handles.
+Slip a 5-in. piece of 1-in.
+PVC pipe over the rope ends and then loop and tie each end to create a comfortable sling grip.
 Flip the mattress over so the sling is on the bottom and you're on your way.

 Is your box spring too big to fit in your stairway or around a tight corner?
 You could buy a “split” box spring designed specifically for this (and pay several hundred bucks) or cut your existing box spring and fold it so it fits.
-Sound extreme?
 There's actually a simple, ingenious way to cut and fold your box spring without wrecking it.

 If you're moving to a new house, decide beforehand which furniture will go where.
 Before you move, sketch a floor plan with the correct measurements of each room, measure your furniture and create your layout.
 Then, as you move things in, you (or your helpers, if you're not there) can place your furniture in the correct spot and not have to touch it again.
 To make it easy on the movers, tape a copy of the plan to the wall of each room so people can tell at a glance where things go.